TantoDev/not-so-simple-password-manager/README.md

 # 🔐 Not-So-Simple Password Manager

-This is a simple password manager I built to get more practice with **Object-Oriented Programming** and basic logic.
+As you can see this is a not so simple password manager🤷🏾‍♂️ I built to get more practice with **Object-Oriented Programming** and basic logic.

 ## ✨ Features